 - literary agent Alyssa Roat (CYLE Literary)

 - more literary agents forthcoming.

 By the end of the day, you will have all the tools you need to move forward on your writing journey.
 This independent event is organized by coordinator Brian Klems of Writing Day Workshops, with help from local writing groups.

 THIS YEAR’S PRESENTER/INSTRUCTOR

-EVENTS — LOCATION & DETAILS
+EVENT LOCATION & DETAILS

-9:00 – 9:30: Check-in and registration.
+9 – 9:30: Check-in and registration at the event location.

 11:45 – 1:15: Lunch on your own.
-There are several restaurants within quick walking distance.
+There are several restaurants within quick driving distance on the block.

-All day: Agent & Editor Pitching.
+All throughout the day: Agent & Editor Pitching.

 PITCH AN AGENT!